-In this article, we’ll explore how to create effective variable compensation programs, offer variable pay example, and provide best practices to align with your overall on-target earnings (OTE) strategy.
+In this article, we’ll explore how to create effective variable compensation programs, offer variable pay examples, and provide best practices to align with your overall variable pay and incentive compensation strategy.

 Variable compensation - also known as variable pay - is the portion of an employee’s total earnings that is performance-based.
 Unlike fixed salary, it fluctuates depending on results and can take the form of: